xiangp126/Algorithm/README.md

 ## Illustrate
-- This projects aims to implement and utilize basic **data structure and algorithm**
+- This projects aims to implement and utilize basic _**Data Structure and Algorithm**_
-- Thoughts come from the _Web_ and _classical books_
+- Some Thoughts come from the Web and classical books with modification

 ## Note
 _Need set env variables before execute binary (`Mac` need not do this)_